Melissa McCarthy: Career

-1997–2010: Early work, Gilmore Girls and Samantha Who?
+1997–2010: Early work and Gilmore Girls

 McCarthy made her first television appearance in an episode of the NBC comedy series Jenny, opposite her cousin Jenny McCarthy.
-She made her feature film debut in a minor role in the 1999 comedy Go, and later had roles in the movies Drowning Mona, Disney's The Kid, Charlie's Angels, Charlie's Angels: Full Throttle, The Third Wheel and The Life of David Gale.
+She made her feature film debut in a minor role in the 1999 comedy Go, and later had roles in the films Drowning Mona, Disney's The Kid, Charlie's Angels, Charlie's Angels: Full Throttle, The Third Wheel and The Life of David Gale.
 She also worked in three episodes of Kim Possible, voicing DNAmy.
 In 2000, McCarthy was cast as Sookie St. James, the upbeat and klutzy best friend of Lorelai Gilmore, on The WB television series Gilmore Girls.
 Throughout the series, Sookie is Lorelai's business partner and cheerleader.
 On April 7, 2016, McCarthy announced on The Ellen DeGeneres Show that she would be returning for the show's revival, Gilmore Girls: A Year in the Life, on Netflix.
-The latter was released November 25, 2016 and McCarthy appeared in one of its four episodes.
+The series was released November 25, 2016 and McCarthy appeared in one of its four episodes.

 In 2007, she starred opposite Ryan Reynolds in the science fantasy psychological thriller The Nines, written and directed by John August.
 She later starred in the independent comedies The Captain, Just Add Water, and Pretty Ugly People.
 Also in 2007, McCarthy starred as Dena Stevens on the ABC sitcom Samantha Who?.
 McCarthy played Samantha's socially awkward childhood best friend, whom Samantha hasn't seen since seventh grade.
 When Samantha wakes from her coma, Dena convinces Samantha that they have always been best friends.
 While Andrea eventually forces her to reveal the truth, Samantha still remains friends with Dena.
 She guest starred in Rita Rocks and on Private Practice.
-In 2010, McCarthy played supporting roles in films The Back-Up Plan and Life as We Know It.
+In 2010, McCarthy played supporting roles in films The Back-up Plan and Life as We Know It.